TheOdinProject/curriculum/ruby_on_rails/advanced_forms_and_activerecord/active_record_associations.md

 ### Self joins

-Often times you have relationships between the same type of model, for instance users who can follow other users.
+Oftentimes you have relationships between the same type of model, for instance users who can follow other users.
 In this case, you need to specify both associations in your User model but name them differently.
 You will need to specify in your `has_many` association what the name of the `foreign_key` will be:

 ~~~ruby
   class Employee < ActiveRecord::Base